View Danny O'Malley's Obituary on VenturaCountyStar.com and share memories

 Danny's life's work was as a paramedic and he saved many lives while working both in California and later in Canada.
 Many years later, Hepatitis C eventually took hold from the tainted blood and caught up with him and in 1990 he received a liver transplant at County USC Medical Center in Los Angeles.

-He leaves behind a daughter Erin, and two grandchildren Aiden and Gillian Spristerbach in Las Vegas, a brother, Tim in Northern California and a sister Gloria Rood and best friend, Pat.
+He leaves behind a daughter, Erin, two grandchildren, Aiden and Gillian Spristerbach in Las Vegas, a brother, Tim in Northern California, a sister, Gloria Rood, best friend, Pat, his long-time care-taker, Janice, and friend, Mannie.
 He was preceded in death by his Mother, Helen; Father, Tim; and younger brother Chris.

 As a living tribute to honor the memory of Danny, The Fisher Family in California, had five pine trees planted in the Klamath National Forrest.